peterkaminski/aicf-launch/index.md

 - Membership (Business use): **$15/month**
 - Coaches: **$10/month**

 Financial note: We don't want membership fees to be a true barrier to your participation.
-If you need accommodation, please email our membership director, [Peter Kaminski](mailto:kaminski@istori.com).
+If you need accommodation, please email our membership steward, [Peter Kaminski](mailto:kaminski@istori.com).

 Membership includes access to all Tier 1 community content.
 Premium content and seminars require additional payment.